-- https://secured.knowsley.gov.uk/haveyoursayform - Write to Customer Liaison Team, Knowsley Council, Huyton Municipal Buildings, Archway Road, Huyton, L36 9YU - Pass your written comments, complaints to a member of staff at one of our One Stop Shops
+- https://secured.knowsley.gov.uk/haveyoursayform - Write to Customer Liaison Team, Knowsley Council, Huyton Municipal Buildings, Archway Road, Huyton, L36 9YU.

 The request will be passed to the relevant Head of Service or Senior Officer for review and a response will be sent within fifteen working days from the date of your request for an internal review.